pramitpal/OpenSource_Physical_Design/README.md

    ![image](https://user-images.githubusercontent.com/41202066/182998917-4477c2af-f60d-4b08-af40-256544fb1600.png)

  ### Review Floorplan Layout in Magic
-   Magic Layout Tool is used for visualizing the layout after floorplan.
-In order to view floorplan in Magic, following three files are required:
+ The Magic Layout Tool is used to visualise the layout after the floorplan has been created.
+The following three files are required to view a floorplan in Magic:
-    1. Technology File (`sky130A.tech`)
+ 1. Sky130A.tech Technology File
-    2. Merged LEF file (`merged.lef`)
+ 2. LEF file that has been merged ('merged.lef')
-    3. DEF File
+ 3. DEF Document

    <img src="images/d2_floorplan_magic_invoke.jpg">
    <img src="images/d2_floorplan_magic.jpg">

  ## Placement
  ### Placement and Optimization
-   The next step after floorplanning is placement.
-Placement determines location of each of the components on the die.
-Placement does not just place the standard cells available in the synthesized netlist.
-It also optimizes the design, thereby removing any timing violations created due to the relative placement on die.
+   After floorplanning, the next step is placement.
+The placement of each component on the die is determined by placement.
+Placement does not simply place the standard cells from the synthesised netlist.
+It also optimises the design, removing any timing violations caused by die relative placement.

  ### Placement using OpenLANE
    Placement in OpenLANE is done using the following command.